 “My boyfriend surprised me with a souvenir I wanted once we got home.
 But the real surprise was that there was an engagement ring inside of it!” – Maddy C.

 ‘My fiancé had a tee-shirt made that says “Kim, will you marry me”?
 When he took off his coat, he stuck out his chest and said “I’m serious….”
 I’ll keep that shirt forever. – Kim T.

 “I got a magician to pull her ring out of a box at the end of a magic trick!” –Ron B.

 “I hid an engagement ring in our motel room.
-When she found it, she thought someone else had left it by mistake and was going to take it down to the front desk!” – David A.
+When she found it, she thought someone else had left it by mistake.
+She was going to take it down to the front desk!” – David A.

-Please send your marriage proposal stories to firstname.lastname@example.org with ‘marriage proposals’ in the subject line and we’ll publish more of them at a later date.
+Please send your marriage proposal stories to firstname.lastname@example.org with ‘marriage proposals’ in the subject line.
+We’ll publish more of them at a later date.